Ovarian follicle activation: PI3K/AKT/MTOR signalling pathway activation

 Another key pathway in ovarian follicle activation is the PI3K-PTEN-AKT-FOXO3 pathway.

 The PI3K-PTEN-AKT-FOXO3 pathway is a complex signal transduction pathway involving a cascade of several molecules.
 This pathway is involved in promoting growth, survival and proliferation of cells in response to certain factors.
 The pathway is therefore implicated in the activation of ovarian primordial follicles.
 In in vitro activation of ovarian follicles, drugs such as inhibitors of PTEN or activators of PI3K can be administered to stimulate follicle activation.

-In vitro activation (IVA)
+In vitro activation

 Stimulation of the Atk pathway activates dormant primordial follicles.
 The hippo signalling pathway regulates growth by inhibiting cell proliferation and promoting apoptosis, disrupting this pathway stimulates cell growth and proliferation.
 In vitro activation (IVA) consists of the combination of disrupting the hippo signalling pathway and stimulation of Akt signalling to activate ovarian follicle growth and maturation.
 Atk pathway activation can be artificially induced by Atk stimulating drugs such as PTEN inhibitors and PI3K activators and hippo signalling disruption is achieved through fragmentation of ovarian cortex via various methods.
 Growth of follicles can be seen in subsequent autografts, mature eggs can be retrieved and IVF carried out making it a good candidate for fertility preservation.
 Drug free IVA may alternatively be used.
 This is the same as IVA however no drugs are used to stimulate the Atk pathway, only ovarian cortex fragmentation is used.